graemebalint/python_postgresql_app/README.md

 **Project notes:**
 1. The UI was built using the Tkinter module in Python.
 It looks better when rendered locally using a Python compiler like PyCharm.
-At this point, I have decided to not rebuild the GUI for a web app since the focus of this project is working with databases, Python and Postgresql.
+At this point, I have decided to not rebuild the UI for a web app since the focus of this project is working with databases, Python and Postgresql.